-The Look of the Decade?
-Why Melbourne Loves Scandinavian Minimalism
+Design of the Decade?
+Why Melbourne Loves the Look of Scandinavian Minimalism

-Will this decade be remembered for its uptake in sustainable building practices?
+Will this decade be remembered for up-cycling shipping containers - or its uptake of sustainable building practices?

-Or for the streamlining of industrial design aesthetics - from induction cooktops to ‘stick’ vacuums to hydrotap systems?
+It may be regarded for the streamlining of industrial design aesthetics - think induction cooktops, ‘stick’ vacuums and ‘hydrotaps’.

-When it comes to ‘the look’ of today, one style stands to define its generation: Scandinavian Minimalism - whose clean lines, functional layouts and use of natural materials resonate with Melbourne homeowners, suggesting a collective desire for calm, practical and beautiful spaces that reflect Australian nature - and remain bright throughout the mid-year grey (see the style’s origins below).
+A time capsule of the ‘the look’ of today that stands to define this generation would have to the many permutations of Scandinavian Minimalism.
+The style’s clean lines, functional layouts and use of natural materials seem to resonate with Melbourne homeowners, suggesting a collective desire for calm, practical and beautiful spaces that reflect Australian nature - and natural materials.

 What is Scandinavian Minimalism?